I simplify complex digital products, information, and systems.

 The approach:

 I rebuilt the design organization around research, collaboration, content strategy, shared standards, and scalable systems.
-We modernized tools, established evidence-based decision making, unified four design organizations, and began building a design system alongside engineering.
+We modernized tools, established evidence-based decision making, unified four design organizations, and partnered with engineering to establish the foundation for an enterprise design system.

 The outcome: